This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• On a large plate, combine breadcrumbs, Parmesan cheese, Italian seasoning, garlic powder, salt, and pepper.
-Set this aside.
+• In a shallow bowl or plate, stir together the breadcrumbs, Parmesan cheese, Italian seasoning, garlic powder, salt, and black pepper.

-• Place the coated chicken on a foil or parchment paper-lined baking sheet.
-Bake for 20 minutes or until a meat thermometer reads 165°F at the thickest part of the chicken.
+• Place the coated chicken tenders on the prepared baking sheet.
+Bake for 20 minutes, or until the chicken is cooked through and a thermometer inserted into the thickest part reads 165°F.

 Notes